rbleattler/mdop-docs/mdop/app-v/appv-performance-guidance.md

   - Configurable in Windows PowerShell: `Set-AppvClientConfiguration -SharedContentStoreMode 1`
   - Configurable with Group Policy: See [Deploying the App-V Sequencer and Configuring the Client](appv-deploying-the-appv-sequencer-and-client.md).

-- **PreserveUserIntegrationsOnLogin**: If you have not pre-configured (**Add-AppvClientPackage**) a specific package and this setting isn't configured, the App-V Client will de-integrate the persisted user integrations, then reintegrate.
+- **PreserveUserIntegrationsOnLogin**: If you haven't preconfigured (**Add-AppvClientPackage**) a specific package and this setting isn't configured, the App-V Client de-integrates the persisted user integrations, then reintegrates.

-  For every package that meets the above conditions, effectively twice the work will be done during publishing/refresh.
+  For every package that meets the above conditions, effectively twice the work happens during publishing/refresh.

-  If you don't plan to pre-configure every available user package in the base image, use this setting.
+  If you don't plan to preconfigure every available user package in the base image, use this setting.

   - Configure in the Registry under `HKEY_LOCAL_MACHINE\Software\Microsoft\AppV\Client\Integration`.
   - Create the DWORD value **PreserveUserIntegrationsOnLogin** with a value of 1.